-This study provides information on rates and patterns of crime in Australia during 2012.
+This report provides information on rates and patterns of crime in Australia during 2012.

 GPO Box 2944, Canberra ACT, 2601 Australia, Australia